 Electrocardiogram (EKG or ECG) Tests: Purpose Types - WebMD What Is an Electrocardiogram?
 An electrocardiogram, also called an ECG or EKG, is a simple and painless test that measures the electrical impulses of your heart to check for signs of heart

-Electrocardiogram (EKG or ECG): Test Results - Cleveland Clinic An electrocardiogram (EKG or ECG) is a diagnostic tool that records your heart’s electrical activity Healthcare providers use it for many reasons, like to diagnose heart rhythm issues or to monitor how well a treatment is working
+Electrocardiogram (EKG or ECG Test) - Cleveland Clinic An electrocardiogram (EKG or ECG) is a quick, noninvasive test that records your heart’s electrical activity Healthcare providers use it for many reasons, such as to diagnose heart rhythm issues or to monitor how well a treatment is working